PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Pointer
   A named object (variable) that stores the memory address of another object.

+Preprocessor
+  Before the source code is passed to the compiler, the preprocessor handles directives (#include, #define, and #ifdef), replacing macros and copying the contents of libraries and header files into the source file, and removing any comments - to create a modified/preprocessed source file that is ready to be compiled.

 Print Debugging
   Using strategically positioned print statements to follow the control flow of a program’s execution.
 The print statements may just include an index to identify which statement produced it, or more detailed error/exception outputs.